openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 }
 ```

 ## Why do the constraintSize settings fail to take effect?
+(API version 9)

-Applicable to: OpenHarmony 3.2 Beta5 (API version 9, stage model)
+Applicable to: stage model

 **Symptom**